UPDATED: JANUARY 17, 2023 | 1 MIN READ

 In Alabama, the law states that you must have vehicle insurance.
 If you don’t have it, then you can be charged with a misdemeanor.
 You will also have to pay a fine, and your license may be suspended.

 Alabama is one state that accepts digital insurance cards as proof of coverage.

 How Much Does Car Insurance In Alabama Cost?

 In Alabama, many factors affect how much a person pays for car insurance.
 One factor is age: older people pay less than younger people because they are statistically less likely to get into an accident.
 Another cost factor is where someone lives.
-Living near an urban area could mean higher car insurance premiums because traffic is more likely to be hazardous there.
+Living near an urban area could mean higher car insurance premiums because traffic is more likely to be hazardous.

 Average Cost of Car Insurance In Alabama By City

 In Alabama, the average cost of car insurance varies from city to city.
 It can range from around $1,250 to $3,000 per year.
-The average cost for a driver who lives in Huntsville is around $141 per month, while it’s closer to $164 in Birmingham.
+The average cost for a driver in Huntsville is around $141 per month, while it’s closer to $164 in Birmingham.

 |City||Average Monthly |